ManiAm/RAG-Mail/README.md

 - **Daemon Thread 2**: Embedding Pending Threads

     This thread queries the database for emails that have not yet been embedded yet.
 It groups them based on email `thread_id` and constructs a full document representing the chronological flow of all emails in the thread, including attachment content.
-It then sends the combined document to the RAG-Talk service for chunking and embedding (more on this later).
+It then sends the combined document to the RAG-Search service for chunking and embedding (more on this later).
 It finally updates the DB to mark all emails of the thread as embedded.

 ### Chunking